Arena (2011 film): Plot

-Milla begins to feel bad for David after seeing how badly he is hurt and personally attends to his wounds.
-She becomes closer to him as he fights his next few fights and has him moved to a more comfortable room with more space and a bed.
-She brings him food and women.
-After each fight she personally dresses his wounds.
-Eventually she realizes her attraction to him, dyes her hair black (as was David's wife) and Milla and David have sex.
+Milla is a recruiter for The Deathgames, which is run by the confident Logan (Samuel L. Jackson).
+Logan tells David that he will set him free if he wins ten fights in a row.
+David accepts on one condition: the tenth and final opponent must be Logan's top henchman Kaden.

 For the penultimate fight, Kaden arranges for the release of a South African serial killer named Brutus Jackson (Derek Mears), which leads Logan to believe that Kaden is afraid of David.
-Before the fight, David tells Milla to contact his brother Sam, who he has not seen since the car accident.
-She does so, but Sam does not seem to want to hear from David.
-David defeats Brutus in brutal fight, and Logan is distressed.
-Logan has a doctor create a serum to inject into David, which will slow him down and make him an easy victim for Kaden in their fight.
+David defeats Brutus, and Logan is distressed.
+Logan has a doctor inject into David with a drug that will slow him down and make him an easy victim for Kaden.

-Large crowds watch online as Kaden initially pummels David, but much to Logan's surprise, David begins to gain the heavy advantage.
-As they fight, it is revealed through flashbacks that "David Lord" is the assumed name of a secret government agent (surname Searle) who was specifically sent to infiltrate The Deathgames.
-The phone call to "Sam" was in order to alert his superior, Agent McCarty (James Remar), about his location via phone tracing.
-It is also revealed that Milla secretly switched Logan's serum with a simple saline solution prior to the fight.
-A group of American soldiers invade the facility and arrest Milla, Kaneko, and Kawaii.
-Filled with rage after defeating and killing Kaden, David hunts down Logan and corners him in a stockroom.
+As they fight, it is revealed through flashbacks that "David Lord" is the assumed name of a secret government agent who was sent to infiltrate The Deathgames.
+It is also revealed that Milla secretly switched Logan's drug with a simple saline solution.
+A group of American soldiers invade the facility.
+Filled with rage after killing Kaden, David hunts down Logan and corners him in a stockroom.
 As David is about to strike the deadly blow, soldiers arrive, snapping David out of his murderous fury.
 Logan escapes.

-Agent McCarty consoles David as he deals with the fact that he had to kill so many people and assures him that Logan will be caught.
+David's superior, Agent McCarty (James Remar), consoles David as he deals with the fact that he had to kill so many people and assures him that Logan will be caught.
 Milla apologizes to David as she is escorted away, and McCarty assures David that she is in good hands.

 Cast

 Development

 The film had a budget of around $10 million.
 Filming began in May 2010 in Louisiana.
 The script was written by Michael Hultquist, Robert Martinez and Tony Giglio.
 Filming took place in Baton Rouge, Louisiana.

-According to Heat Vision, visual effects veteran Jonah Loop made his directorial debut with this indie film.

 Reception

-Arena has received mostly negative reviews, with an aggregate 25% on Rotten Tomatoes.
-Criticism focused mostly on the hammy script and shallow plot.
+Arena has received mostly negative reviews focused mostly on the hammy script and shallow plot.